 This can take the form of an asymmetry—where a muscle on one side of your body is larger than the other—or a disproportion, where one or more opposing muscle groups are significantly larger than the other.

-The most common cause of muscle imbalances is simply training one muscle or muscle group more or more intensely than another.
+The most common cause of muscle imbalances is training one muscle or muscle group more, or more intensely, than another.

-For example, if you do more reps on your dumbbell curls with your strong arm than your weak arm, it’s going to wind up noticeably bigger and stronger.
+For example, if you do more reps on your dumbbell curls with your strong arm than your weak arm, it will wind up bigger and stronger.

-Similarly, if you hit your chest with 100 heavy reps per week and your back with only 30, or if you focus all of your time on your upper body and neglect your legs, you’re going to wind up with a disproportionate physique.
+Similarly, if you hit your chest with 100 heavy reps per week and your back with only 30, or if you focus all of your time on your upper body and neglect your legs, you’ll develop a disproportionate physique.

-These types of scenarios usually boil down to poor workout programming.
+These types of scenarios usually stem from poor workout programming.

-Many workout programs for men tend to emphasize the “mirror muscles” (chest, shoulders, and arms), and neglect the rest (back and legs, namely).
-For women, it’s usually a lot of butt and legs and very little chest, arms, shoulders, back, or anything else.
+Many workout programs for men emphasize the “mirror muscles” (chest, shoulders, and arms), and overlook the rest (back and legs).

-A good program, however, distributes the work fairly evenly between your upper and lower regions, and between pressing, pulling, and squatting.
+A good program, however, intelligently distributes the work between your upper and lower regions, and among pressing, pulling, and squatting exercises.

-Last but not least, poor flexibility and mobility often prevents people from doing exercises properly even if they want to.
+Poor flexibility and mobility often prevent people from doing exercises properly, even if they want to.

 Summary: The most common causes of muscle imbalances are improper workout programming and poor exercise form, mobility, and flexibility.

-The easiest type of muscle imbalance to spot is asymmetry (a mismatch between left- and right-side muscle groups).
+The easiest type of muscle imbalance to spot is asymmetry.

-All you have to do is grab a measuring tape, measure both sides three times, average the measurements, and compare.
+All you have to do is grab a measuring tape and compare.

-I like to measure muscles flexed for this type of analysis, because it results in more consistently accurate numbers (you’re less likely to depress the muscles with the tape and throw off your measurements).
+I like to measure muscles flexed for this analysis, because it results in more accurate numbers (you’re less likely to depress the muscles with the tape and throw off your measurements).

 Proportions are much trickier to judge, however, because it’s at least partially subjective.

-This is especially true if you’re currently training one side or half of your body significantly harder or more than the other.
-If that’s the case, rest assured that you have an imbalance to one degree or another.
+This is especially true if you’re training one side or half of your body harder or more than the other.
+If that’s the case, you have at least a minor imbalance.